LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 - Grunt -
 - Bower -

+All of these tools are command line/terminal applications that require NPM and Node.js.
 Each of these tools tackle a different specific problem but work extremely well together.
 In Fact Yeoman was designed to work with Grunt and Bower in it's conception.
 So let's look at a common use case for when you might use these tools.

 For The Bookseller company we were asked to create multiple micro-sites such as the Futurebook Conference site, the Marketing and Publicity and the Children's Conference.
 Each of these sites needed creating with minimal development time and a quick turnaround.
 None of these sites needed a CMS or anything complicated or dynamic they were purely informational meaning we designed them as simple flat HTML sites.